alco/blog/posts/2013-07-22-Rust-lambdas.md

 Oops, that didn't work.
 But thanks to the verbose output, we can actually understand why it failed.
 By following each `error` and `note` explanation, we see that because the lifetime of `a` is limited to `get_adder`'s body, we cannot return a closure with borrowed environment because the environment will immediately become invalid.

 But that's not the real underlying issue here.
 Even if we tried capturing the address of a variable with a longer lifetime, the closure's own environment would still be valid only within `get_adder`'s body.
 That's because the environment of a borrowed closure is always allocated on the stack.
 This effectively means that such a closure cannot be returned from a function – its environment would be immediately destroyed, and the borrowed pointer to it would become invalid.
-The only exception to this is the previous example of `|x: int| x + 1` which is a closure without an environment (basically just a function pointer).
+The only exception to this is the previous example of `|x: int| x + 1` which is a closure with empty environment.

 So we can't return a borrowed closure and we can't store it in any other structure that outlives the stack frame the closure was defined in.
 What can we use those closures for?

 As the Rust [tutorial][8] mentions, borrowed closures are a perfect fit for passing as arguments to a function.
-Remember our function pointer example:
+Let's look at our function pointer example again:

 ```
 fn add(x: int) -> int {